michaelarutyunov/google-trends-daily-data-preprocessing/google_trends_stitching_analytical_plan.md

    - May not capture intra-chunk rebases by Google
    - Impact: Potential bias if rebase occurs mid-chunk (rare)

 2. **No uncertainty quantification:**
    - Point estimates only (no confidence intervals)
    - Cannot propagate uncertainty to forecasting models
-   - Mitigation: Use bootstrap or state-space model if needed
+   - Mitigation: Use bootstrap if needed

 3. **Structural zero classification:**
    - Summer months (Jun-Aug) excluded as structural zeros